IntersectAustralia/hcsvlab-docs/Galaxy.md

 Make sure that the apache user has read/execute permissions to the galaxy directory ~/galaxy-dist

     chmod go+rx ~

+Run ``manage_db.sh`` to migrate the schema if you see this exception in ``paster.log`` when start galaxy

+    Exception: Your database has version '92' but this code expects version '115'.
+Please backup your database and then migrate the schema by running 'sh manage_db.sh upgrade'.

+The command is:

+    cd ~/galaxy-dist
+    sh manage_db.sh upgrade

 Set up Galaxy as a service, then restart Galaxy and Apache.